Suitters/s-ixchg/README.md

 ## Caveats

+- Security: Need to think this through.
+For example:
-- Security: Becuase transactions require signing (senders, sponsors) it would mean two applications communicating s-ixchg need to be aware of those keys
+  - Becuase transactions require signing (senders, sponsors) it would imply two applications communicating s-ixchg need to be aware of those address keys

 ## Layout